CSA-OCP-GER/unicorn/challenges.istio.8.sm-egress.md

 Edit the configmap by executing `kubectl edit configmap istio -n istio-system` and replacing `ALLOW_ANY` with `REGISTRY_ONLY`.

-> There should be two occurences of the term ÀLLOW_ANY`.
+> There should be two occurences of the term `ALLOW_ANY`.
 Now, wait several seconds before all proxys are updated with the new configuration.

 ## Setup ##